brian-watkins/esbehavior/README.md

 ### Validating Behaviors

-#### validate(behaviors: Behavior[], options: ValidationOptions): Promise(Summary)
+#### validate(behaviors: ConfigurableBehavior[], options: ValidationOptions): Promise\<Summary\>

-This function validates a list of behaviors and returns a promise that resolves to a summary.
+This function validates a list of configurable behaviors and returns a promise that resolves to a summary.
 Use the DSL functions to create `Behaviors`.

+A `ConfigurableBehavior` is a `Behavior` or a function that takes `BehaviorOptions` and returns a `Behavior`.

+A `BehaviorOptions` is an object that exposes `pick` and `skip` methods, which support validating a particular behavior only or ignoring it, respectively.

 #### ValidationOptions